 O, Miami builds community through literature.

-We produce a poetry festival, a publishing imprint, a poets-in-schools residency, and other programs that democratize access to literature and re-think the role of the literary arts in American society.
+We produce a poetry festival, a publishing imprint, an educational program, a podcast, and other initiatives that expand access to literature in Miami and re-think the role of the literary arts in society.

 Our largest event is our annual poetry festival, also named “O, Miami.”
 The mission of the festival is for every single person in Miami-Dade County to encounter a poem during the month of April.
 Since its founding in 2011, the festival has hosted performances by Anne Carson, Raúl Zurita, W.S.
 Merwin, Patti Smith, Richard Blanco, Tracy K. Smith, Thurston Moore, Kevin Young, and many others.
-For general information, visit our O, Miami festival page, or check out Knight Foundation's report on the inaugural festival.
+For general information, visit our O, Miami festival page.
 Upcoming festival events will always be updated on our events page.

-The Sunroom is a residency program that places poets in schools, detention centers, and other communities where high-quality poetry instructions is not guaranteed.
+The Sunroom is an educational program that places poets in schools, detention centers, and other communities where high-quality poetry instructions is not guaranteed.
+All classes are free to participants.
 For more, visit The Sunroom page.

 The U-WYN Visiting Poet Series – a partnership with The Writer’s Room at The Betsy-South Beach – has been operating continually since 2009.
 As part of the residency, each visiting writer gives a public reading in addition to a workshop or outreach program with a Miami school or community organization.
 To see a list of the writers we’ve brought, go here.